rson-rs/ron/README.md

 *homogeneous* maps, where classes are different from maps by keys: in classes those are identifiers, but in maps those are values.
 Additionally, it uses `(`..`)` brackets for heterogeneous tuples, and `[`..`]` for homogeneous arrays.
-This distinction allows to solve the biggest problem with JSON.
+This distinction allows us to solve the biggest problem with JSON.

 ### Same example in RON